mjenquine/GA-SEIR-Course/unit_1/w02d01/homework/README.md

 ## Getting Started

-1. Inside today's homework folder, there's  a `landscaper` folder.
+1. Inside today's homework folder, create a `landscaper` folder.
 Inside the landscaper folder, create `index.html` and `app.js` files

 1. Connect your `app.js` file to your `index.html` file.
 Write some sort of `console.log()` in your `app.js` and open up your `index.html` file in the browser to check if you've connected your files correctly